 - 11.1 This Guide seeks to simplify some of the complexities of the Constitution for members and officers of the Council but is not a substitute reference must be made to the Constitution for the detailed provisions applicable in any situation or circumstance under discussion.
-The Constitution is available on the Council's website and a printed copy of the Constitution is available to each Member. - 11.2 The Head of Legal, Equalities and Democratic Services will always try to assist on any point of interpretation of the Constitution.
+The Constitution is available on the Council's website. - 11.2 The Head of Legal, Equalities and Democratic Services will always try to assist on any point of interpretation of the Constitution.